 GeneCards Summary for PRKAG1 Gene

 PRKAG1 (Protein Kinase, AMP-Activated, Gamma 1 Non-Catalytic Subunit) is a Protein Coding gene.
 Diseases associated with PRKAG1 include ascariasis.
-Among its related pathways are Signaling by GPCR and Insulin receptor signalling cascade.
-GO annotations related to this gene include protein kinase binding and ADP binding.
+Among its related pathways are Signaling by GPCR and mTOR signalling.
+GO annotations related to this gene include protein kinase activity and ADP binding.
 An important paralog of this gene is PRKAG3.

 UniProtKB/Swiss-Prot Summary for PRKAG1 Gene